BADragons/case-study-1-jmckay-student/README.md

   Give helpful tips about where to go, what to do, or even on how the viewer can draw better.
   Have a little checkout counter thing, where people review what's in their "basket" (I might even call it a portfolio, or something along the lines of that)
   Have a profile or autobiography thing explaining who I am and what I'm trying to accomplish.
-We will be using Git and GitHub, most likely.
+We will be using the VisualStudio software.
-I was thinking something like noblesarts.com, noblesarthub.com, or something else like that.
+I'm probably going to use something like noblesarts.com, noblesarthub.com, or something else like that.